- Ethics Home Page

 The Importance of Relationships in the Case of Gabriela RiveraBy John Silva

-Doña Gabriela Rivera is an elderly Latina immigrant, who has lived a long life with an "old country" philosophy.
+Doña Gabriela Rivera is an elderly Latina, who has lived a long life with an "old country" philosophy.
 Her innate sense of community has been instilled into her family, who have stepped forward to support her in her old age.
 This is evidenced by the physical and spiritual assistance they have provided, which have allowed her to survive 80 years.
-Unfortunately in our busy society, negotiation of the medical care bureaucracy requires much more personal advocacy and outright rugged individualism than an elderly immigrant and her second-generation, working class children can muster, despite their best efforts.
+Unfortunately in our busy society, negotiation of the medical care bureaucracy requires much more personal advocacy and outright rugged individualism than an elderly person from another culture and her working class children can muster, despite their best efforts.

 Chronic disease management is very complicated and, although it's evolving, the pace is slow.
 At the Community Health Center (CHC), where I practice, we participate in the National Health Disparities Collaborative, which tracks chronic disease care of at-risk populations.
 This would include those with limited English speaking skills, who commonly use CHC.
 The approach the collaborative is recommending emphasizes education about self-management of disease and recommends psychological approaches to understanding and improving chronic disease outcomes.
 In the past year we have instituted an annual Learning Needs assessment that every patient undergoes.
 Additionally we are in trials of a simple, rapid diabetic screen called the PHQ-9, developed for primary care practices by Dr. R. Spitzer.
 The collaborative strongly advised this project because of the known correlation between chronic diseases, such as diabetes, and depression, and the under-diagnosing of such affective disorders that too frequently plagues primary care practices.